 Our parish community is pleased to be able to help your family prepare for your child’s baptism.

-Parent’s Baptismal Instruction: 3rd Sunday of each month at 2:00 pm (Required)
+Parent’s Baptismal Instruction: 3rd Sunday of each month at 2:00 pm at St. Mary Church (Required)

 First Reconciliation (Confession)